trevorcampbell/website_diff/README.md

 - Commits the diff website to the `gh-pages` branch
 - Posts a message on the PR thread pointing users to each website

+This example template is based on a real usage of `website_diff` in the ` Introduction to Data Science online textbook here: https://github.com/UBC-DSCI/introduction-to-datascience-python/blob/main/.github/workflows/deploy_pr_preview.yml

 ## Visual Diff Style

 - **Text:** Diffs are highlighted in green if text was inserted, and red if text was deleted.